Enny1991/PLSTM/README.md

-# Phased LSTM implementation if Tensorflow
+# Phased LSTM implementation in Tensorflow

 Welcome to the Tensorflow implementation of the recently introduced [Phased LSTM](https://arxiv.org/abs/1610.09513) by Neil et. al @ NIPS 2016